eyoon1131/Neon_Circuit/REPORT.md

 Since the track can have multiple bumps, bisection won't work.

 A simple implementation can be scanning through $[0,1]$ with $n$ discrete points, and then return the point with smallest distance.
 The quality entirely depends on how many scan-points we have.
 However, with too few scan points, the quality can be concerning (a poorly estimated point can give strange forces); with too many scan points, the smoothness of the game can be impacted, since this is computed every physics update frame.
 Due to this issue, we must find a way to optimize.

+## UI

+### Rendering the basic UI

+The idea is that we render the UI based on the camera's position.
+This is done so through `./ui/ui.js` under `UI` class in `get_transform_custom_cam_projection`.
+With this function, we can treat the screen as a 2D plane from -1 to 1, allowing us to easily adjust the position of the UI elements.

+### Rendering Car avatars for the leaderboard

+We do two pass rendering for the car avatars.
+First we render each of the cars in the scene, then we save them as textures.
+On the second pass, we draw circles with the generated textures on the leaderboard.
+This is done in `./ui/ui.js` under `CarAvatar` class as well as `./ui/scene2texture.js`.

+### Lap Completion Animation

+We use custom parallelogram shape taken from CS 174A to create the banners.
+We draw three parallelograms for the upper, middle, and lower banners, then we draw the desired text through our `TextLine` class over the banners.